The impact of quark masses on pQCD thermodynamics: Results

 In Fig.~\ref{fig:4} we show the so-called scaled pressure difference which is the pressure difference, Eq.~\eqref{eq-ScaledPressure}, normalized by $T^4$, which eliminates all contributions to the pressure that do not depend on $\mu$.
 Notice that lattice data only includes corrections up to order $\mu^2$.
 Again, taken as a simplified model, our description captures well the dependence on $\mu$ including quark mass effects of this quantity as a function of temperature.

 One can calculate the energy density from the expression of the pressure potential using the relation

 Note that we fix $\Lambda$ first and then take the derivativs, in contrast to e.g. Ref.~\cite{Haque:2014rua}, where the derivatives are taken first and $\Lambda$ is fixed afterwards.
-In Fig.~\ref{fig:5} we plot the normalized energy density versus the temperature for vanishing baryon chemical potential (left) and for $\mu_B=400$ MeV (right).
+In Fig.~\ref{fig:5} we plot the normalized energy density versus the temperature for vanishing baryon chemical potential (top) and for $\mu_B=400$ MeV (bottom).
 The interpretation of the results is analogous to the one for the pressure.
 Here we also show the effect from a heavier quark to the energy density.
-Finally, the entropy can be directly computed from the pressure, $S=\partial p/\partial T$, and is exhibited in Fig.~\ref{fig:6} for $\mu_B=0$ (left) and $\mu_B=400$ MeV (right).
+Finally, the entropy can be directly computed from the pressure, $S=\partial p/\partial T$, and is exhibited in Fig.~\ref{fig:6} for $\mu_B=0$ (top) and $\mu_B=400$ MeV (bottom).

 The trace anomaly of QCD \cite{Andersen:2011ug} is defined as $\mathcal{I}=\varepsilon-3p$.
 It is related to deconfinement and the gluon condensate \cite{Megias:2009mp}, therefore non-perturbative in its origin.
 This quantity vanishes for a massless, noninteracting gas since, in this case, $\varepsilon=3p$.
 The mass dependence of the results for the trace anomaly could be of special interest since nonzero masses break explicitly the scale invariance of QCD.
 On the other hand, interactions also break scale invariance as can be seen in the running of $\alpha_s$.
-We compute $\mathcal{I}$ for 2+1 and 3 flavors, and illustrate it in Fig.~\ref{fig:7} for $\mu_B=0$ (left) and $\mu_B=400$ MeV (right).
+We compute $\mathcal{I}$ for 2+1 and 3 flavors, and illustrate it in Fig.~\ref{fig:7} for $\mu_B=0$ (top) and $\mu_B=400$ MeV (bottom).
 Our results systematically underestimate the trace anomaly, showing that higher order terms are necessary to capture the full running $\alpha_s$ effect.
 We show also results for a higher quark mass to quantify how it affects this quantity.

-We checked the relative contributions of the mass and the running $\alpha_s$ to $\mathcal{I}$ and find that the one from running $\alpha_s$ clearly dominates.
+The relative contributions of the mass and the running $\alpha_s$ to $\mathcal{I}$ are illustrated in Fig.~\ref{fig:7a}.
+It is obvious that the one from running $\alpha_s$ clearly dominates.
+The result for a fixed $\alpha_s$ but a nonvanishing strange quark mass of 95 MeV is rather small.
+The sum of both contributions is also plotted.